BeanieODM/beanie/docs/tutorial/state_management.md

 # Keeping attribute_2
 ```

-When the whole object is assigned, the whole nested object will be overriden:
+When the whole object is assigned, the whole nested object will be overridden:

 ```python
 i = Item(name="Test", attributes={"attribute_1": 1.0, "attribute_2": 2.0})